SAP-samples/btp-end-to-end-scenario-use-cases/cap-app-with-agent/document/add-remote-service/test-with-mock.md

 ## Scenario

 To increase your development speed, it is helpful to run and test your implementation in a local environment.
-In this section you will learn how to test the incident management applicaiton locally.
+In this section you will learn how to test the Incident Management application locally.

 ## Content

 ### Create Mock Data for the New Entities

-1. If you are using cloud foundry open Business applicaiton studio for development and if you are using Kyma open Visual Studio Code for development.
+1. If you are using cloud foundry open Business application studio for development and if you are using Kyma open Visual Studio Code for development.

 2. Navigate to the Incident Management Application code base and Create a new folder **data** in the `srv/external` folder.